Carbon-kidnapping: An Environment and Economic Sustainability Success Story

 Ploughing is an excellent way to control weeds, which is why it became a traditional practice in the first place.
 Yet repeatedly digging into the soil comes with a cost: It releases moisture, can disrupt biodiversity, and exposes farmland to the threat of soil erosion.
 It also causes carbon stored in the soil to oxidate, hence releasing more carbon into the atmosphere.

-Dans 2008, we made another change on our farm, advancing our regenerative practices further.
+In 2008, we made another change on our farm, advancing our regenerative practices further.
 We replaced cereals with hay and turned our farm into a permanent grassland.
-Now we grow ryegrass, orchard grass, meadow fescue, et plus, selling it as animal feed for horses and dairy cows as well as for paper production.
+Now we grow ryegrass, orchard grass, meadow fescue, and more, selling it as animal feed for horses and dairy cows as well as for paper production.
 Many of our customers are here in Poland but we also serve export markets.

 We cut our grass twice a year.
 We recently finished this year’s first cut—a little later than normal because heavy rains slowed us down.
 We’ll probably start our second cut toward the end of August.

 When we switched from cereals to hay, we also quit tillage.
-We haven’t ploughed our farm in 14 ans.
+We haven’t ploughed our farm in 14 years.
 Nor have we used any chemicals on our land since then.

-Chaque année, our soil has improved.
-Cet été, we’re seeing the evidence of its health in a new way because of a strategic choice: Il y a un an, we decided to reseed our farm with new grass.
-Par conséquent, the grass we’re cutting now is first rate.
+Every year, our soil has improved.
+This summer, we’re seeing the evidence of its health in a new way because of a strategic choice: A year ago, we decided to reseed our farm with new grass.
+As a result, the grass we’re cutting now is first rate.
 The new grass is spreading strong roots into a soil that it ready to receive them.

 It’s also kidnapping more carbon, which is to say, plants are grabbing carbon from the atmosphere through photosynthesis and locking it into the soil, where it can contribute to soil health rather than climate change.